Camelopardalis | Cancer | Canes Venatici | Canis Major | Canis Minor | Capricornus | Carina | Cassiopeia | Centaurus

 Stars in Lyra

 Alpha Lyrae is a very well-known star called Vega, the first star ever to be photographed, on the night of 16 July, 1850, by JA Whipple.
 Vega is one of the three stars which forms the Summer Triangle, an asterism2 coined by Sir Patrick Moore.
-Vega is the 5th-brightest star of all at 0.03 magnitude and it has a protoplanetary (dust) disk.
+Vega is the 5th-brightest star of all at 0.03 magnitude and it has a protoplanetary (dust) disc.
 It is also known by other names: Dilgan 'Messenger of Light' (Babylonian), Tir-anna 'Life of Heaven' (Akkadian), Wega and 'the Harp Star'.
 Vega was the North Celestial Pole Star (pole position is cyclical) some 12,000 years ago and will be again in another 10,000 years.
 The temples at Abydos and Luxor in Egypt were aligned with this star.

 Beta Lyrae, Sheliak, is a star system consisting of two stars; a white main sequence star and a less luminous blue-white dwarf star.
 The stars are a good example of a binary star system, meaning that they share a centre of gravity and appear to rotate around each other.
 The two stars in this particular system are so close to each other that they constantly pull each other out of shape, and we call this an eclipsing binary system.